Types of Copywriting Specialties Companies

 8. Digital Copywriting

-Digital copywriters create content for web pages.
 A writer may be asked to write for a new website, revise existing pages, or write additional pages.
-Often this copy is paired with an SEO strategy so understanding the use of keywords is important to clients.
+Often this copy is paired with a search engine optimization/ai optimization (SEO/AIO) strategy that matches the effective use of search phrases (keywords) customers may use when looking in Google, ChatGPT, and other search sites.
+Therefore, understanding the use of keywords is important to clients.

 In addition to website pages, digital copywriters may be asked to write:

-- Short-form copywriting of less than 500 words
+- Short-form copywriting of less than 500 words (for stand-alone landing pages that may promote a free guide, report, or webinar)

 - Video and chatbot scripts for the user experience

-- Web3.0 which is related to crypto and blockchain
+- Web3.0, which is related to crypto and blockchain

 - Blogging for brands to raise awareness and educate